 Skip to main content

+Why choose helium over hydrogen?
 When inflating balloons, helium is the safer and preferred choice over hydrogen.
 While both gases make balloons float, there’s a significant safety difference between the two.

 1. Safety Concerns: Helium is non-flammable and non-reactive, making it a safer choice for inflating balloons.
 On the other hand, hydrogen is highly flammable and can pose a fire risk, especially in the presence of open flames or sparks.